ZoeyZheng0/ZoeyZheng0.github.io/_pages/about.md

 My research interests lie in computer vision and deep learning, especially include Data-centric and Human-centric AI.
 My long-term research goal is to build a data-driven AI system that: (1) recognizes and represents scenes effectively, (2) is adaptive to multi-modalities (vision, language, spatial information, etc.), (3) can be reconstructed, understood, and corrected by humans.

 Specifically, my current research focuses include:
-- __Model Reasoning and Explainable Artificial Intelligence__: Multimodal reasoning to enhance model capability and interpretability.
+- __Foundation Model Reasoning__: Multimodal reasoning to enhance model capability and interpretability.
 - __Multi-modal Perception__: Exploring the synergistic effects of diverse data for enhanced machine understanding, such as applications in Large Multimodal Models (LMMs) and Large Language Models (LLMs);

 ## Publications